A Complete Guide on How to Best Be Prepared for Your Coding Interview

 Job and recruitment website Glassdoor is a repository for hundreds of sample interview questions that Glassdoor users were asked in their technical interviews.

-Applicants can hone their soft skills and get ready for behavioral questions with Educative's Grokking the Behavioural Interview course.
+- Applicants can hone their soft skills and prepare for behavioral questions with Educative's Grokking the Behavioral Interview course.

 How Long Should I Prepare for a Coding Interview?

-Coding interview preparation time largely depends on the interviewee's level of experience.
-If you're an entry-level programmer, it's a good idea to spend at least twelve weeks preparing.
+Coding interview preparation time largely depends on the interviewee's experience level.
+If you're an entry-level programmer, it's a good idea to spend at least 12 weeks preparing.
 If you have more experience, 4-8 weeks is suggested for interview prep.